mtmse/dotify.library/readme.md

 # Introduction #
 dotify.translator.impl contains an implementation of the translator interfaces of [dotify.api](https://github.com/joeha480/dotify/tree/master/dotify.api).
 If you want to use it, you can get it [here](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22dotify.translator.impl%22).

+## Techniques
+Java, Java SPI, OSGi

+## Limitations
+Currently, braille translation is implemented for Swedish only.

 ## Using ##
 Download the [latest release](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.daisy.dotify%22%20%20a%3A%22dotify.translator.impl%22) from maven central and add it to your runtime environment.